-The visualization component also displays the source range and target range, including knee width, allowing you to precisely target these ranges based on the dynamics of the audio.
+The visualization component also displays the source range and target range, allowing you to precisely target these ranges based on the dynamics of the audio.
 Detailed visualization settings can be adjusted from the visualization tab, with some features also available by right clicking on the visualization component.